troy12x/QUASAR-TAO/README.md

 ## Introduction

-Welcome to QUASAR, a Bittensor subnet dedicated to evaluating and incentivizing long-context language models.
+Welcome to QUASAR, a Bittensor subnet dedicated to advancing long-context language models through comprehensive evaluation and incentivization.
 As AI systems tackle increasingly complex tasks requiring understanding of extensive documents, code repositories, and conversations, the ability to process ultra-long contexts (32k to 2M tokens) becomes critical.

-QUASAR creates a decentralized evaluation framework where miners compete by running state-of-the-art long-context models, and validators assess their performance using real-world benchmarks.
-By harnessing the Bittensor network, we're building the most comprehensive long-context evaluation system in existence.
+QUASAR provides a decentralized evaluation framework where miners compete by running state-of-the-art long-context models, and validators assess their performance using real-world benchmarks.
+Our main product is the QUASAR foundation models—built specifically to process millions of tokens—which serve as the benchmark for evaluating all models on long-context capabilities.
+By harnessing the Bittensor network, we're building the most comprehensive long-context evaluation system in existence while extending model capabilities for handling increasingly large contexts.

 ## Key Features